What is it?

 A joint injection is a procedure used to help treat inflammatory conditions of the hip, shoulder, or knee such as arthritis.
 A long acting anti-inflammatory medication (steroid) mixed with a local anesthetic (numbing agent) is injected into the joint.
 The steroid helps to decrease the inflammation that causes swelling which should reduce the pain.

 The injection is done by a physician under fluoroscopy (x-ray) or ultrasound.
-You will be brought into the procedure room and place in position for the injection.
-If you are receiving oral or IV sedation, this will be administered prior to the procedure.
+You will be brought into the procedure room and placed in position for the injection.
+If you are receiving sedation, this will be administered prior to the procedure.
 You skin will be cleaned at the injection site.
-The fluoroscope (x-ray machine) or ultrasound will be used to help visualize the needle as it is guided to the appropriate site and the numbing medication mixed with steroid is then injected.
+The fluoroscope (x-ray machine) or ultrasound will visualize the needle as the physician guides it to the appropriate site.
+The medication is then injected.

 We recommend that you take it easy for the remainder of the day.
 You may resume normal activities the next day.
-You may experience tenderness or aggravated symptoms for several days after the injection.
-You may use ice packs to help with this pain.
+You may experience tenderness or aggravated symptoms for several days after the injection and may use ice packs to help with this pain.
 Patients usually feel relief after a few days; however, it may take 10-14 days to take effect.

 You should follow-up with your provider 2 weeks after the injection, so that we can assess its effectiveness and determine the next step in your care.